CopyPasteFail/HearThisAtTopArtists/README.md

 # HearThisAtTopTracks
-An android app that shows the top tracks from HearThisAt with infinite scrolling and minimalistic audio player.
+An android app that shows the top artists from HearThisAt with infinite scrolling and minimalistic audio player.

-An app that displays a list of artists and songs using the HeartThisAt API.
+The app that displays a list of artists and songs using the HeartThisAt API.
 The first level of content displays a list of top artists (with image and further details, i.e.  track count).
-When an artist is selected, the corresponding songs (with image and details, i.e. song duration) will be displayed.
-When a song is selected, the app displays a minimalistic audio player that streams the selected track.
-The audio should will keep on playing while browsing other artists.
+When an artist is selected, the corresponding song (with image and details, i.e. song duration) will be played.

 # Introduction
-This Android App that has 2 Screens:
+This Android App that has 1 Screen:
-1. A list of the latest movies from TMDb
+1. A list of the top artists (by top tracks)
-2. A simple “Details View” of the movie title clicked on by the user

 ## Table of content